Talking About Tuk-Tuks

 Tuk-tuk drivers don’t have an easy time of it.
 They sit in polluted streets all day with no windows to put up.
 Their vehicles do not provide them much protection in case of an accident or rain.
 There is also a lot of competition for passengers.

 I recently talked to 40-year-old Tanaporn about the ins and outs of tuk-tuk driving.
-When I met up with him, he had been waiting in line for170901k1.jpg three hours outside a shopping centre and hadn’t had a customer yet.
+When I met up with him, he had been waiting in line for three hours outside a shopping centre and hadn’t had a customer yet.
 He was in queue with seven other tuk-tuks and had made it to the third in line.
 “I’ll make my money in the evening.
 That is when the markets will get very busy.”

 He’s been driving his very own beat-up tuk-tuk, which he bought used for 170,000 baht (3,777 US dollars), for ten years.
 He can make 300 baht profit (6.66 US dollars) in one day after paying 150 baht for gas.
 If he works every day, he can take home 8,400 baht (186 US dollars) per month.
 He averages 40 baht (0.88 US dollars) per ride.